NethServer/nethserver-cockpit/docs/docs/api/system-task.md

 ```

 If `steps` has value equal to `-1`, the system can't determinate
-the progess of the running event.
+the progress of the running event.